Our Intake Process

 Registered Social Worker, Psychotherapist Individual Therapist

 An Anishinaabe woman, and graduate of the University of Toronto’s Master of Social Work Program in the Indigenous Trauma and Resiliency Field, Julie’s practice with adults and youth centres trauma- informed, culturally humble, person-centred and strengths-based relational therapeutic approaches.
 She works with people on their recovery journeys from anxiety, depression, substance misuse and childhood trauma.
 Julie supports her clients with an open, collaborative and compassionate approach, employing mindfulness, Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Motivational Interviewing along with Indigenous understandings of wellness In addition to offering psychotherapy at Your Therapy, Julie is a social worker at Women’s College Hospital, specializing in group and individual trauma therapy, working with survivors of childhood trauma and neglect.
 She has also co-developed and led workshops for Indigenous frontline workers and community members who have experienced complex grief and intergenerational trauma.
-Julie is also a
+When Julie isn’t working, she spends her time relaxing with her cats, kayaking, gardening and connecting with her community at arts- based and ceremonial gatherings.

 Julie Blair (she/her) M.S.W., R.S.W.
 Registered Social Worker, Psychotherapist Individual Therap...
 Read More